 Most desalinization facilities use reverse osmosis, but the more salt you have in the water, the less efficient this process becomes.
 When dealing with brines, reverse osmosis becomes highly inefficient.

 While such brines are rarely prevalent naturally, they are often produced as waste and must be disposed of to prevent environmental damage.
-What Jassby and his collaborators did not only ensures that all the water is desalinized, but it also reduces the necessary heat for the process, and thus saves a lot of energy.
+What Jassby and his collaborators did not only ensure that all the water is desalinized, but it also reduces the necessary heat for the process, and thus saves a lot of energy.

 The study has another interesting outcome — hot, briny water is a highly corrosive environment, and in order to develop this device, they also had to make sure that the parts can survive and operate properly for a longer period of time.
 Specifically, a threshold frequency was identified where electrochemical oxidation of the nanotubes was prevented.